sbernheim4/angular-stack/README.md

 # What is this Repo

 This repo is an easy and quick way to get an angular website running.
 It uses AngularJS and its UI-Router for the front end and NodeJS/ExpressJS for the backend.
 Gulp is used to compile SCSS, transpile ES6 JS and minify it along with HTML and allow for livereloading.
-It is essientially, a very simple version of the MEAN stack without MongoDB.
+The mongodb is set up using the dotenv npm package and a .env file at the root of your project.
+Inside the .env file just add the text `DB_URI=<LINK_TO_DB>` replacing `<LINK_TO_DB>` with the uri provided by the host of your database (mlab docs for more reference http://docs.mlab.com/connecting/#connect-string).

 # File Structure